GabeScott/standard-works-vault/General Conference/1997 October - Some Thoughts on Temples, Retention of Converts, and Missionary Service.md

 “However, after my baptism, things with the Church changed.
 I suddenly was thrown into an environment where I was supposed to know what was going on.
 I now was not the focus of attention but just another member.
 I was treated as if I was in the Church for years.

 “I had been told that there would be six discussions following my joining the Church.
 They never took place.
-At this same time, I was feeling intense pressure from my fiancée to not be in the Church.
-She was extremely anti-Mormon [in her] beliefs and didn’t want me to be a part of it.
+At this same time, I was feeling intense pressure from my fiancée to not be in the Church.
+She was extremely anti-Mormon \[in her\] beliefs and didn’t want me to be a part of it.
 We fought often about the Church.
 I thought that I could make her see my side of the story.
 I thought that if I just had more time to participate in the Church, she wouldn’t think of it as a bad thing or as a cult.
 I thought that she would see from my example that this was the true Church and she would come to accept it.

 “I used the missionaries for a lot of support.
-They helped ... to think of ways to convince my fiancée that I had made the right decision.
+They helped … to think of ways to convince my fiancée that I had made the right decision.
 That worked until the missionaries were transferred.
 They moved away, and I was basically left alone.
 At least, that is how I thought.
 I looked to the members for support, but there was none.
 The bishop helped, but he could only do so much.
 I gradually lost my ‘warm, fuzzy feeling’ about the Church.
 I felt like a stranger.
 I began to doubt the Church and its message.
-Eventually, I started to listen more to my fiancée.
+Eventually, I started to listen more to my fiancée.
 Then I made a decision that maybe I had rushed into the Church too quickly.
 I wrote my bishop and asked that my name be removed from the Church records.
 I allowed this to be done.
 That was a low point in my life.

 “Now, it’s two years since I left the Church.
-I have gone back to [my old church] and haven’t been involved with The Church of Jesus Christ of Latter-day Saints since then.
+I have gone back to \[my old church\] and haven’t been involved with The Church of Jesus Christ of Latter-day Saints since then.
 I am constantly praying and asking God to guide me.
 I know in my heart that He will guide me to His true Church.
 However, I don’t know if that is The Church of Jesus Christ of Latter-day Saints or if it even exists at all.
 I regret that I left the Church and had my name removed from the records, but at the time I felt that there was no other option.
 The experience left a bad impression with me, and it would be difficult to overcome.

-“As the Church prepares to implement a program for the retention of new converts, I wanted you to know ... that I think a lot of new converts may have similar experiences to mine.
+“As the Church prepares to implement a program for the retention of new converts, I wanted you to know … that I think a lot of new converts may have similar experiences to mine.
 I know that there are people who are joining the Church against the advice of friends and family.
 This is a big step for them, and they should be supported at this critical time.
 I know from my past that had the support been there, I would not be writing this letter to you.

 “Thank you for your time,” and he signs the letter.